This Chocolate Sandwich Cookie Banana Cake is finished with a delicious Salted Caramel Topping!

 Then take your caramel topping (I used and LOVED the new Salted Caramel Topping from Smuckers) and spread it evenly over top, slice and EAT!
 Eat it warm or at room temperature.
 Maybe even with a scoop of ice cream!
 I have no idea how you should store it because our leftovers were sent over to our neighbors.
 (I’m guessing you might want to refrigerate.) 😉

-This Chocolate Cookie Banana Cake is finished with a delicious Salted Caramel Topping!
+Chocolate Cookie Banana Cake with Salted Caramel Topping

 - 28 chocolate fudge sandwich cookies

 - 1/4 teaspoon salt

 - 1 teaspoon baking soda

 - 1/2 cup unsalted butter

 - 1 1/2 cups very ripe , peeled and mashed, bananas (about 4 medium)

 - 11.5 oz jar Smuckers Salted Caramel Topping (or your favorite caramel topping)

 - Preheat oven to 350 degrees F. Generously grease two round cake pans with nonstick baking spray (I recommend Baker's Joy).